Ages 5 to 9

 Here are four ways you can support your child’s early cognitive development and put them on the path to becoming critical thinkers.

 1. Encourage children not to see everything as centered only on them by involving them in discussions on an array of topics, including current affairs.
 Contrary to popular belief, from the age of five—and sometimes even earlier—children like to be involved in discussions, provided they are not drowned in technical vocabulary or formal logic.
 They also need to feel that adults are interested in what they are saying and that they are being listened to.
-Adults need to learn to step away from the role of educator and engage them at their level.
+Adults need to learn to step away from the role of educator and engage children at their level.

 It is highly important for the development of critical faculties that children see their thoughts on the world are accepted.
 By taking those thoughts seriously, we are taking our children seriously and accepting them.